-According to ENR, the top 500 design firms in the United States, ranked by revenue, generated revenue of approximately \$59.8 billion in 2005, an 11.8% increase over 2004.
+According to ENR, the top 500 design firms in the United States, ranked by revenue, generated revenue of approximately \$69.6 billion in 2006, a 17.5% increase over 2005.
+The top five design firms, which includes us, accounted for 21% of this \$69.6 billion market.
 Our core end markets, namely transportation, facilities, environmental, energy/power and government services, are anticipated to continue to grow, due to the following significant market trends:

-- Expansion and upgrades of essential infrastructure worldwide; - Continued growth in government spending, such as the SAFETEA-LU transportation program; - · Demand for cost-effective compliance with environmental regulations, such as the Clean Air Act and the Clean Water Act; - · Increasing urbanization; and - Government outsourcing.
+- Expansion and upgrades of essential infrastructure worldwide; - · Continued growth in government spending, such as the SAFETEA-LU transportation program; - Demand for cost-effective compliance with environmental regulations, such as the Clean Air Act and the Clean Water Act; - · Increasing urbanization; and - Government outsourcing.